luchinibenedetta-coder/orbital-mechanics/README.md

 This project simulates the motion of a satellite orbiting Earth under the influence of Earth's gravity.

 ## Physical Model
 The satellite is modeled as a point mass moving under the gravitational attraction of Earth.
-This gravitational acceleration is calculated using Newton's law of universal gravitation: a⃗ = −GM/r³ · r⃗ where G is the gravitational constant, M is the mass of Earth, and r is the distance between the satellite and the centre of Earth.
+The gravitational acceleration is calculated from Newton's law of universal gravitation: a = −GM/r³ · r where G is the gravitational constant, M is the mass of Earth, and r is the distance between the satellite and the centre of Earth.

 ## Numerical method